 A Geospatial Equipment and Technology Institute (GETI) could fill this void and provide a forum for firms providing surveying, mapping, and geospatial equipment, instrument, and software to address their particular needs and interests.
 It can be a non-profit organization, formed under section 501 (c)(6) of the Internal Revenue Code as a forum for networking, advocacy, information sharing, market studies, business partnering, and other collaborative activities.

-Additionally, in January, the Department of Commerce, Bureau of Industry and Security, issued a Final Rule and Request for Comments on Software Specially Designed to Automate the Analysis of Geospatial Imagery, as it was added to the Export Control list.
-Here is a legal analysis on export control on geospatial imagery software.
+Additionally, in January, the Department of Commerce, Bureau of Industry and Security, issued a Final Rule and Request for Comments on Software Specially Designed to Automate the Analysis of Geospatial Imagery, as it was added to the Export Control List.
+Here is a legal analysis of export control on geospatial imagery software.
 Again, an organization like GETI can serve as a watchdog, advocate, and voice for surveying, mapping, and geospatial equipment, instrument, and software firms.

 It is an accepted and recognized practice in the government affairs and association management field in Washington, DC that forming coalitions of like-minded organizations is an effective way to leverage common interests and increase each participants’ influence and effectiveness.
 With that in mind, the following are a few letters GETI has been part of to make sure the interests of equipment, instrument, and software firms in the surveying, mapping, GIS, and geospatial market were represented:

 Coalition Letter to Senate Armed Services Committee in Opposition to Ligado Proposal Citing GPS Interference